EasonTT/QtOpenGLTutorials/Code/Tutorial6/Tutorial6/README.md

 >>>
 >>>void draw(QOpenGLShaderProgram* shaderProgram, QOpenGLFunctions* functions): This function is used to set parameters for the vertex shader, fragment shader and etc.;
 >>
->> [Group3D.h](https://github.com/jingyangcarl/QtOpenGLTutorials/blob/master/Code/Tutorial6/Tutorial6/Group3D.h): Derived from Transformational class, used to define a group of objects (model matrix);
+>> [Group3D.h](https://github.com/jingyangcarl/QtOpenGLTutorials/blob/master/Code/Tutorial6/Tutorial6/Group3D.h): Derived from Transformational.h, used to define a group of objects (model matrix);
 >>
 >>> void rotate(const QQuaternion& r): This function is used to rotate all the objects in a group, which calls Object3D::rotate(const QQuaternion&) for object rotation;
 >>>